Repello4/Dermatological-Predictive-Analysis/README.md

 # Dermatological-Predictive-Analysis
-Think your balding, dont have to think, use my prediction and fill in your requirements
+Think youre balding, dont have to think, use my prediction and fill in your requirements